A holistic approach

 Choice & cooperation

-Respect for animals and their well-being means giving them as much freedom as possible to make choices about their lives and their environment.
+Respect fort the dog and its well-being means giving them as much freedom as possible to make choices about their lives and their environment.

 We control almost everything in our dogs’ lives: what they eat, when they go out, what they’re allowed to do and what they’re not allowed to do… Like wild animals in zoos, the domestic dog also lives in a form of captivity.
 Science has shown that having control over one’s own life – by being able to make choices – is a sine qua non for well-being, whatever the species.